Over Logging: Plot

 Randy sneaks into the shed at night to use the computer secretly.
 He looks up bizarre sexual fetishes such as "Japanese girls puking in each other's mouths," bestiality, and "Brazilian fart porn".
 As he masturbates watching the videos, his moans attract attention, and he is discovered covered head-to-toe in semen.
 He shifts the blame to a "spooky ghost" who allegedly slimed him with ectoplasm.
 A guard angrily discovers that Randy has used up the little amount of connection time they had left.

 Meanwhile, the government has attempted to find a way to fix "the Internet", a large machine resembling a giant Linksys wireless router, which has stopped functioning for an unknown reason.
 Several attempts are made to repair it: negotiating with it, communicating with it musically, and even shooting at it.
 Acting on a hunch, Kyle disconnects and reconnects its power cord.
-The network indicator now glows green and the bars of the connection strength indicator gradually light up again, much to everyone's joy.
+The network indicator now glows green and the bars of the connection strength indicator gradually light up again, much to everyone's joy, And Shelley finally gets to meet her boyfriend Amir (played by Amir Hisham Ouazzani).

 After the Internet is restored, Randy delivers a speech advising against taking access for granted, wearing a Native American-esque outfit, warning about the overuse of "natural resources" (a parody of the long monologue speech that Steven Seagal gives about the environment at the end of On Deadly Ground).
 Randy says that people should learn from the experience and stop "over-logging on" because they may be unprepared if the Internet is lost permanently as a result.
 He advises people to stop browsing pointlessly, to only use it when truly necessary, and to only view porn "twice a day... max."

 Cultural references

-While most of the episode is a parody of The Grapes of Wrath, other works referenced include a parody of Steven Seagal's speech from the ending of On Deadly Ground, and the five-note musical motif used to communicate with aliens in Close Encounters of the Third Kind.
+While most of the episode is a parody of The Grapes of Wrath, other works referenced include a parody of Steven Seagal's speech from the ending of On Deadly Ground, Dominique Dunne's delivery of the line "What is happening?!" from the movie Poltergeist, and the five-note musical motif used to communicate with aliens in Close Encounters of the Third Kind.